- Q1. What is RxTrace About?

 Q5.
 Where do you get the ideas for your essays?

 A5.
 I actually have an oversupply of ideas for future posts at any one time.
 I keep lists of them.
 Some ideas are sent to me by my vast and amazing network of friends and supporters (thanks, by the way).
 Others are just things that I think people are overlooking.
 I usually start by doing a bunch of Google searches on the topic and reading.
 That’s where I usually get some of the links I include in the final essay.
 Eventually I get some time to sit down and write up a first draft.
 Sometimes I discard the whole idea, sometimes I throw out the draft and start over, and sometimes I keep massaging it until I feel comfortable putting it out there for friends and strangers to read with my name on it.
 It’s pretty intense.

 Q6.
 If I follow your blog, will I get to hear inside information from GS1 or the other organizations you participate in?

 A6.
-No. I try very hard not to include content in my blog that is internal to GS1 and the other organizations I am a member of (including my employer).
-I try to use two sources: my own thoughts, opinions and ideas, and public information I find on the internet.
+No. I try very hard not to include content in my blog that is internal to GS1 and the other organizations I am a member of and I try to use two sources: my own thoughts, opinions and ideas, and public information I find on the internet.
 If you believe I have crossed the line in any essay, please call me out on it, publicly or privately, and I will do my best to remove that information.
 It is not my intent to reveal anything that is covered by non-disclosure agreements or IP Opt-in agreements.